Renovation Loan Program

 • Your contractor’s credentials will be vetted.
 Any contractor hired will have to provide proof of licensing (if required), a Certificate of Liability Insurance, Worker’s Compensation (if required), any specialty certifications required (e.g., lead-based paint, mold, radon, asbestos), and a signed IRS W-9 Form

-• Your contractor’s bid has to meet certain requirements such as being on contractor letterhead, naming you as the client, identifying the property where the work will take place, a full description and the location of all work being performed, a labor and materials breakdown per line item, permits and their associated costs, accurate tally of all sub-totals and the grand total, start and completion dates, and number of draws needed.
-If the property will be uninhabitable during renovation, the contractor should indicate so and let us know how long the property will be uninhabitable
+• Your contractor’s bid will have to meet certain requirements.
+Each lender’s requirements vary, but contractors are generally asked to provide a bid on contractor letterhead, naming you as the client, identifying the property where the work will take place, with a full description and the location of all work being performed, permits and their associated costs, accurate tally of all sub-totals and the grand total, start and completion dates, and number of draws needed.
+Although not required by Fannie Mae®, some lenders may require a labor and materials breakdown per line item

-• A Consultant is not required for HomeStyle® Energy loans unless combined with HomeStyle Renovation and a Consultant is required per HomeStyle® Renovation guidelines
+• A Consultant is not required for HomeStyle® Refresh loans

 • Gifts are allowed on purchases

-• HomeStyle® Energy loans may be combined with HomeStyle® Renovation or HomeReady loans
+• HomeStyle® Refresh loans may be combined with HomeReady loans

-• All permits should be pulled immediately after loan closing, work should commence within thirty (30) days’ of loan closing, work should not cease for any thirty (30) day period, and must be completed within 180 days of loan closing
+• All permits should be pulled immediately after loan closing, work should commence within thirty (30) days’ of loan closing, work should not cease for any thirty (30) day period, and must be completed within 180 days of the Note Date

 Allowable Disbursements at Loan Closing: Items that may be disbursed at the closing table include: